Bloodchild and Other Stories: "Furor Scribendi"

 This essay was originally published in L. Ron Hubbard Presents Writers of the Future, Vol. IX.
 Los Angeles: Bridge Publications, 1993.
 "Furor Scribendi" is written as practical advice to new writers on the habits that lead to publication.
 As Butler comments on how solitary and frustrating writing for publication is, she suggests developing a set of specific writing practices: 1.
 Read every day; 2.
 Take writing classes and workshops; 3.
 Write every day; 4.
 Revise thoroughly; 5.
 Submit your work for publication even if you get rejected often; 6.
 "Persist."
 This last habit, Butler contends, is more important to a writer than talent, inspiration, or even imagination.

 The Afterword to "Furor Scribendi", which Butler translates as "A Rage for Writing" or "Positive Obsession", reveals that Butler considered persistence as her true "talent" or "habit" as a writer.

 Reception

-Reviewers of this short story collection by “the Grande Dame of Science Fiction” were generally impressed by the quality and “its diversity of subject matter.”
-Janet St. John concluded that “although this book is little 'compact' in size, its ideas are splendidly large” and that “Butler’s imagination is strong --- so is her awareness of how to work real issues subtly into the text of her fiction.”
-The reviewers also discovered, across her stories “whether she is dealing with the role of medical science, biological determinism, the politics of disease, or complex interrelations of race, class, and gender, [that] Butler’s dystopian imagination challenges us to think the worst in complex ways while simultaneously planting utopian seeds of hope."
+Reviewers of this short story collection were generally impressed by the quality and "its diversity of subject matter."
+Janet St. John concluded that "although this book is little 'compact' in size, its ideas are splendidly large" and that "Butler's imagination is strong --- so is her awareness of how to work real issues subtly into the text of her fiction."
+The reviewers also discovered, across her stories "whether she is dealing with the role of medical science, biological determinism, the politics of disease, or complex interrelations of race, class, and gender, [that] Butler's dystopian imagination challenges us to think the worst in complex ways while simultaneously planting utopian seeds of hope."